A guide to collaborative project management

 A Collaborative Project Manager has an open door policy.
 She is empathetic to the views of her team members.

 In addition, their managers are transparent in their decision-making process so that team members understand the rationale for the change.
 They are also inclusive of the diverse views of team members.

 Of course, Project Managers need to respond to the overall business objectives and the consensus is not always feasible or necessary.

 However, when the Project Manager as individual acts as a role model for collaboration this can change the overall team dynamic.

 Promote and Incentivize Collaboration

 Team members that demonstrate collaborative Project Management practices should be reward by receiving recognition or where applicable career advancement opportunities or even financial incentives.

-Demonstrate to the wider team that professional development within the organization is linked to the individual’s ability to collaborate within a group.
+Demonstrate to the wider team that professional development within the organization is linked to the individual’s ability to collaborate with a group.
 One way to incentivize collaboration is to tie compensation and reward for the overall team results.

 Individuals who are unwilling or unable to collaborate could be penalized and when necessary removed from a team or even the organization.